Electa-Git/Z-tool/Examples/README.md

 workspace_name = "P2P_study"  # Name of the PSCAD workspace (.pswx file)
 project_name = "P2P"          # Name of the PSCAD project   (.pscx file)
+fortran_ext= '.gf81' # Fortran compiler extension, e.g. '.gf46' or '.gf81'

-output_files = 'example'  # Desired name for the output files perturbations = 8 * 65   # Number of scanned frequencies: ideally a multiple of the possible multi-core simulations number f_base = 1  # Base frequency in Hz (determines the frequency resolution) f_min = 1  # Minimum frequency in Hz
+output_files = 'example'  # Desired name for the output files perturbations = 8 * 65   # Number of scanned frequencies: ideally a multiple of the possible multi-core simulations number multi_freq_scan = True # True = 8-tone sinusoidal perturbation, False = single-tone perturbations
+f_base = 1  # Base frequency in Hz (determines the frequency resolution)
+f_min = 1  # Minimum frequency in Hz
 f_max = 3000   # Maximum frequency in Hz

-start_fft = 1  # [s] Time for the system to reach steady-state after every perturbation fft_periods = 1  # Number of periods used in the FFT for the lowest frequency dt_injections = 2  # [s] Time after the decoupling to reach steady-state (optional, it can be set to zero)
+start_fft = 1  # [s] Time for the system to reach steady-state after every perturbation fft_periods = 1  # Number of periods used in the FFT for the lowest frequency dt_injections = 1  # [s] Time after the decoupling to reach steady-state (optional, it can be set to zero)

 t_snap = 5  # [s] Time for the cold-start of the model after which an snapshot is taken t_sim = start_fft + fft_periods/f_base  # [s] Simulation time during under sinusoidal perturbations
 t_step = 20  # [us] Simulation timestep
 v_perturb_mag = 0.002  # Voltage perturbation magnitude in per unit with respect to the steady-state value

-frequency_sweep(t_snap=t_snap, t_sim=t_sim, t_step=t_step, v_perturb_mag=v_perturb_mag, start_fft=start_fft, multi_freq_scan=True,
+frequency_sweep(t_snap=t_snap, t_sim=t_sim, t_step=t_step, v_perturb_mag=v_perturb_mag, start_fft=start_fft, multi_freq_scan=multi_freq_scan,
-               f_points=perturbations, f_base=f_base, f_max=f_max, f_min=f_min, show_powerflow=True, fft_periods=fft_periods,
+               f_points=perturbations, f_base=f_base, f_max=f_max, f_min=f_min, visualize_network=True, fft_periods=fft_periods,
-               topology=topology, working_dir=pscad_folder, scan_single_ports=False, scan_single_ports=True, dt_injections=dt_injections,
+               topology=topology, working_dir=pscad_folder, fortran_ext=fortran_ext, dt_injections=dt_injections,
                workspace_name=workspace_name, project_name=project_name, results_folder=results_folder, output_files=output_files)

 stability_analysis(topology=topology, results_folder=results_folder, file_root=output_files)
 ```

-After running the script, the status of the process can be seen in real time.
+After running the script, the status of the scan process can be seen in real time.
+In addition, the main analysis outcomes are displayed on the screen for quick reference, e.g. stability conclusion and dominant oscillatory mode.

 ![Printed information](../Doc/img_6.png)

 When the process is finished, we can access the results in the specificed results folder.
 The admittances are ploted in _.pdf_ and saved as _.txt_ tab-separated files.
-You can read these matrices into by calling the [read_admittance](../Source/ztoolacdc/read_admittance.py) function.
+You can read these matrices into by calling the [read_admittance](.././Source/ztoolacdc/read_admittance.py) function.
-If the [stability_analysis](../Source/ztoolacdc/stability.py) function is called, then the results also include detailed system stability properties, such as the application of the Nyquist criterion to determine system stability, the eigenvalue decomposition of the closed-loop impedance matrix to reveal the system oscillatory modes and participating buses for the dominant one, as well as the computation of the passivity index of the different system matrices.
+If the [stability_analysis](.././Source/ztoolacdc/stability.py) function is called, then the results also include detailed system stability properties, such as the application of the Nyquist criterion to determine system stability, the eigenvalue decomposition of the closed-loop impedance matrix to reveal the system oscillatory modes and participating buses for the dominant one, as well as the computation of the passivity index of the different system matrices.

 ![Results](../Doc/pdf_out.png)

-We recommend reading [these](../README.md#citing-z-tool) openly available papers and checking the webinar [slides](.././Doc/Z_tool_webinar_slides_13-02-2025.pdf) and [recording](https://www.youtube.com/watch?v=AqK5q3ediU0) to better understand the package's functioning principles.
+We recommend reading [these](.././README.md#citing-z-tool) openly available papers and checking the webinar [slides](.././Doc/Z_tool_webinar_slides_13-02-2025.pdf) and [recording](https://www.youtube.com/watch?v=AqK5q3ediU0) to better understand the package's functioning principles.
 You can find three step-by-step examples in the following subfolders: [2L_VSC](2L_VSC), [parametric sweep](Parametric_sweep) and [Energy_hub](Energy_hub).
 Feel free to reach out to [Fransciso Javier Cifuentes Garcia](https://www.kuleuven.be/wieiswie/en/person/00144512) in case of questions!

 ## Basic installation of Python dependencies
 After installing Python or using an exsiting Python version >3.7, you can add the necessary packages with the use of _pip_ following the steps below.